 The automated study procedures were designed to support comparison of usage between the web and app versions of the intervention in a real-world context.
-Participants were emailed a link to complete an online feedback survey two weeks after their initial registration to the website or app.
+Participants were emailed a link to complete an online follow-up survey two weeks after their initial registration to the website or app.
 All participants who completed this survey were entered into a prize draw to win one of four £100 prizes.
 However, given the design of the study response rates were expected to be low and our primary aim was not therefore to evaluate the effectiveness of the intervention.

 3.3.
 Measures

 Usage of Healthy Paths and Healthy Mind by each participant was automatically recorded using the LifeGuide intervention authoring software.
 This included: frequency and duration of logins, frequency and duration of individual page or screen visits, order of individual page or screen visits.
 Demographic characteristics (age, gender, educational attainment) and email contact were reported by participants at baseline.
-Self-reported enablement, satisfaction with the intervention, and perceived ease of use were collected via the online feedback survey.
+Self-reported enablement, satisfaction with the intervention, and perceived ease of use were collected via the online follow-up survey.
 Enablement was measured using 3-items adapted from the Patient Enablement Instrument each rated on a 5 point Likert-scale (much better, better, a little better, same, worse): “I am able to cope better with my life”, “I am able to cope better with negative moods”, “I am able to understand my mood better” (Howie, Heaney, Maxwell, & Walker, 1998).
 Satisfaction with the intervention was measured using 2-items each rated on 10 point Likert scale (strongly disagree-strongly agree): “The app/website gave me all the advice I needed” and “The app/website was helpful to me”.
 Perceived ease of use was measured using 2 items adapted from the Technology Acceptance Model – 2 (TAM-2) each rated on a 7 point Likert scale (strongly disagree – strongly agree): “I find the app/website to be easy to use” and “I find it easy to get the app/website to do what I want it to do” (Venkatesh & Davis, 2000).

 3.4.
 Analysis

 Statistical analyses were performed using IBM SPSS Statistics for Windows version 24.0 (IBM Corp, 2016).
 Sample characteristics were compared using independent samples T-Test (for continuous variables) and Chi-Square (for categorical variables).
-Usage of the website and app was compared for the two week period following initial registration.
-This ensured that comparisons were made across the same period of usage and were not biased by participants having used the website or app for varying periods of time based on their initial registration date.
+To compare usage during a time-frame when access to the interventions was most prevalent (i.e. immediately following initial registration), usage of the website and app was compared for the two week period following initial registration.
+This also ensured that comparisons were made across the same period of usage and were not biased by participants having used the website or app for varying periods of time based on their initial registration date.
 Only participants who completed the registration procedure and baseline questionnaire are included in the presented analysis.
 Usage data were positively skewed and compared using non-parametric tests.
 Descriptive statistics were computed to summarise the extent of usage of the website and app for the sample as a whole (e.g. median and interquartile range for continuous variables, n/% for categorical variables).
 Specifically, the following variables were computed: duration of use, total number of log-ins, duration of each log-in, and the proportion of participants ceasing use of the intervention within the two week data collection period.
 Usage variables were compared using Mann-Whitney U (for continuous variables) and Chi-Square (for categorical variables).